AlizaminJ/data-science/README.md

 <p> Day 5: Configuring Linux Web Servers </p>
 <p> Day 6: Configuring Linux Web Servers </p>
 <p> Day 7: "What is Data Science?" as a part of IBM Data Science Professional Certificate Specialization </p>
-<p> Day 8: "What is Data Science?" as a part of IBM Data Science Professional Certificate Specialization. </p>
+<p> Day 8: "What is Data Science?" as a part of IBM Data Science Professional Certificate Specialization </p>
-<p> Day 9: "What is Data Science?" as a part of IBM Data Science Professional Certificate Specialization. </p>
+<p> Day 9: "What is Data Science?" as a part of IBM Data Science Professional Certificate Specialization </p>
-<p> Day 10:  </p>
+<p> Day 10: "Open Source tools for Data Science" as a part of IBM Data Science Professional Certificate Specialization </p>